HOME Investment Partnerships Program (HOME)

-Cities and counties that do not receive HOME funds directly from the federal Department of Housing and Urban Development (HUD); current state-certified nonprofit Community Housing Development Organizations (CHDOs) proposing activities in eligible communities.
+Cities and counties that do not receive HOME funds directly from the federal Department of Housing and Urban Development (HUD); developers, including Native American Entities, and current state-certified nonprofit Community Housing Development Organizations (CHDOs) proposing activities in eligible communities.

 Applications are invited through issuance of Notices of Funding Availability (NOFAs).

 (916) 263-2771 or firstname.lastname@example.org